|

 Prayer

-refers to our unceasing communion with divine will.
+refers to our unceasing communion with God.
 Because our lives belong

 to God, not to ourselves, we must dwell in Gods presence in every moment